x00tex/hackTheBox/Boxes/linux/Retired/compromised/README.md

 * Found a tar archive
 * this file contains the backup of the webserver.
-* after some time enumerating the backup i found some intresting data.
+* after some time enumerating the backup i found some interesting data.

 * in the `includes/config.inc.php` [file] found a password hash and database configuration -